MiguelSavignano/node-credentials/README.md

 ### Use in production

-You cat set a enviroment varible NODE_MASTER_KEY for decrypt secrets.
+You cat set a environment varible NODE_MASTER_KEY for decrypt secrets.

 ```
 NODE_MASTER_KEY=my-credential-key server.js